 This festival is represented by the Maiden Goddess and Sun God, the former who conceives and is set to be a Great Mother 9 months later.
 Various flowers such as lilies, daffodils, violets, and peonies are among the common Spring Equinox symbols.
 Herbs linked with this holiday include rose or jasmine.
 Usually, things are brighter, more feminine, and more joyous during this sabbat.

-In the Celtic traditions, May Day represented a time when unashamed sexuality and promiscuity was highly encouraged, although this does not necessarily apply this way today.
+In the Celtic traditions, May Day represented a time when unashamed sexuality and promiscuity were highly encouraged, although this does not necessarily apply this way today.

 Since this sabbat is labeled, a Feast of Fire, one of the largest represented symbols signifying this holiday is fire.
 Colors signifying Beltane include red, green, white, and silver, and this holiday is celebrated with rosemary, cinnamon, apples, and gingerbread.